tykim0507/Motion-LoRA/README.md

 ## 🤓 Acknowledgements
-Our codebase builds on [Stable Video Diffusion](https://github.com/Stability-AI/generative-models) Thanks to the authors for sharing their codebases
+Our codebase builds on [Stable Video Diffusion](https://github.com/Stability-AI/generative-models).
+Thanks to the authors for sharing their codebases!

+Additionally, GPU and NFS resources for training are supported by [far.ai](fal.ai)🔥.